Chiranjeevi521/applitools-cypress-crossbrowsers-demo/README.md

-# ApplitoolsHolidayShoppingHackathon2020
+# applitools-cypress-crossbrowsers-demo

-This repo contains tests for ApplitoolsHolidayShoppingHackathon2020 written using Cypress
+This repo contains tests for applitools-cypress-crossbrowsers-demo written using Cypress

 There is 1 spec file called AppliFashonTest.spec.ts which contains 3 tests